ArcLiz/pp5-litcritic-react/README.md

     - Backend
     - Frontend
 ## Credits
+### Originality of work
+There's code from the walkthrough project Moments (and the belonging DRF api).
+I don't think there is any other code that is directly taken from another, but I have googled and browsed forums a plenty, all of which I believe I have noted in documentation not yet included in this readme file

 - If Thomas Wharton had not been around, I'm not sure there would have been a project to submit at all, so I am very greatful to him for emotional and technical support.